sblisesivdin/wikepage/trunk/wikepage/doc/EN_readme.txt

 Cyrocom Wikisite/Personal site Builder
-WIKEPAGE Version 2005.4 Opus 5 (Code: Bose-Einstein)
+WIKEPAGE Version 2006.1 Opus 6 (Code: Fermi-Dirac)
 -----------------------------------------------------------------------------------------
 Wiki is a kind of knowledge sharing formation.
 Wikepage is a wiki-standart, easy to use and small wiki software derived from Tipiwiki2 (http://tipiwiki.sourceforge.net/).
-Wikepage has some security features that Tipiwiki does not have, like password protected structure, and 3 patched important security flaw.
-And extra features of course...
+Wikepage has some security features that Tipiwiki does not have, like password protected structure, and 4 patched important security flaw, table support, upload support, multilanguage and multisite support...etc...

 Wikepage has two modes:

 -Wiki Mode: Pages can change without entering password.
 -Personal Mode: Pages can change only with entering password.

 *INSTALL:
 -Open index.php file with notepad-like pogram and change the site information, language